farhanarnob44/B5-Assignment-1/README.md

 3. Never: Indicates value that should never occur.
 It is used for error error throwing functions.
 It helps to catch impossible cases.

+## Provide an example of using union and intersection types in TypeScript.

+=>
+1. Union Types: A union type means a value can be one of multiple types.
+It allows flexibility.
+It is usefull data can be in different forms.
+In example: data can be ID/Number/String.

+function printId(id: string | number) {
+    console.log("ID:", id);
+}

+printId(101);          // number
+printId("A102");       // string

+2. Intersection Types : It means a value must have All the properties from multiple types combined.
+It allows us to combine multiple types into one.

+type Person = {
+    name: string;
+};

+type Employee = {
+    employeeId: number;
+};

+type EmployeeProfile = Person & Employee;

+const emp: EmployeeProfile = {
+    name: "Alice",
+    employeeId: 1234,
+};

+console.log(emp);